Cais/bns-corner-logo/readme.txt

 Please stay current with your WordPress installation, your active theme, and your plugins.

 == Changelog ==
+= 1.6.2 =
+* Use the plugin version data for the version number in `wp_enqueue_style` rather than hard-coding a number

 = 1.6.1 =
 * confirmed compatible with WordPress 3.4
 * inline documentation updates and minor code formatting